IG-Group/ig-orchestrations/ig-us-rfed/json-schema/readme.md

-# orchestra2json
+# json-schema

-Process to generate JSON schemas for message structures defined in a FIX Orchestra file.
+Process to generate a JSON schema for message structures defined in a FIX Orchestra file.

 ## XSL Transforms